 The Government had come forward with FEMA, 2000 for the regulation of the transactions of foreign exchange.
 While the operations of NBFCs were regulated or controlled by the Reserve Bank of India with the help of the RBI Regulation Act of 1934.
 Though 100% FDI is permitted in the sector of NBFCs, it is subject to the various norms of minimum capitalization that the government had issued.

-All the provisions in relation with the foreign loans are governed by the Foreign Exchange Management (Borrowing and Lending in Foreign Exchange) Regulation, 2000, Foreign Exchange Management Act, 1999 and the regulations passed by RBI.
+All the provisions in relation to the foreign loans are governed by the Foreign Exchange Management (Borrowing and Lending in Foreign Exchange) Regulation, 2000, Foreign Exchange Management Act, 1999 and the regulations passed by RBI.

 NBFC AND FOREIGN LOANS